Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

 For comparison, we employ the ordinary least squares (OLS) and LASSO estimators as follows.
-The OLS estimator only considers the dynamics of the factor volatility matrix and obtains $\hat{\bbeta}_{i}$, $i=1,2,3,$ using the OLS method.
-It predicts the future idiosyncratic volatility matrix by the previous day's idiosyncratic volatility matrix.
+The OLS estimator only considers the dynamics of the factor volatility matrix and obtains $\hat{\bbeta}_{i}$, $i=1, \ldots, \hat{r},$ using the OLS method.
+The OLS estimator predicts the future idiosyncratic volatility matrix by the average of the previous 22-day's idiosyncratic volatility matrices to smooth random fluctuations.
 On the other hand, the LASSO estimator considers the dynamics in both factor and idiosyncratic volatility matrices.
 The LASSO estimator uses the same estimation procedure as the H-LASSO estimator, except for the truncation method.
 That is, the OLS estimator can explain only the dynamics from the factor component, while the LASSO estimator can account for the dynamics from both the factor and idiosyncratic components.
 However, they cannot account for the heavy-tailedness.
 We also investigated the previous day's PRVM estimator from the POET procedure as the non-parametric benchmark.
-We calculated the average estimation errors under the Frobenius norm, the max norm, the relative Frobenius norm (see Theorem \ref{Thm-4.2} for the definition), and the spectral norm by 500 iterations.
+We call it the POET-PRVM.
+We calculated the average estimation errors under the Frobenius norm, the max norm, the relative Frobenius norm (see Theorem \ref{Theorem3} for the definition), and the spectral norm by 500 iterations. {Note that we conducted one-day-ahead forecasts for each of 500 iterations.}